Evo Moment 37: Spread

 One of the tournament organizers and the primary ring announcer, Ben Cureton, was asked to create a highlight video of the "Daigo Parry" after the tournament was completed.
-Cureton uploaded the video under the title "Evo Moment #37", picking a random two-digit number to represent the highlight.
+Cureton uploaded the video under the title "Evo Moment #37", picking an arbitrary two-digit number to represent the highlight.
 In the book Evo Moment #37, Glenn Cravens wrote that:

 A previously unnoticed recording of the match was discovered by Evo business developer and Tekken brand and community advisor Mark "MarkMan" Julio in 2019, lying amid a stack of old tapes and discs.
 Recorded by Ace R., this video is filmed from a different viewpoint and includes distinct live reactions of the people in the crowd.
 MarkMan uploaded this video on YouTube in April 2019.